mattheww/gomill/gomill_docs/cem_tuner.rst

 The tuning algorithm
 ^^^^^^^^^^^^^^^^^^^^

 The algorithm is not described in detail in this documentation.
+See |ce|
-See [CE]_ section 3 for the description.
+section 3 for the description.
 The tuner always uses a Gaussian distribution.
 The improvement suggested in section 5 is not implemented.